-In just a few decades, the image of a businessperson has gone from a suit looking out from their suite over their vast army of minions on the office floor to a hoody-wearing, mobile-wielding 20-something with no overheads and an office in the clouds.
+In just a few decades, the image of a typical businessperson has gone from a suit looking out over their vast army of minions on the factory or office floor to a hoody-wearing, mobile-wielding 20-something with no overheads and a business in the clouds.

 It used to be that the best way to grow your business was to expand horizontally — acquiring more staff, assets, premises, etc. But today, businesses that still swear by this model are like dinosaurs trying to get by in a digital world.

 New-world businesses don’t need to invest all their dough in people and infrastructure to scale.
 Instead, they use technology to expand vertically — taking advantage of mobile, social, and cloud computing to rent everything they need and build a global presence from a coffee shop.